tkoukpari/blog-src/src/2025-07-12-versioned-babel-rpc.md

 ---

-I'm going to write a series on rpc infrastructure: how to set up an ecosystem of servers, have them talk to each other, and have them interact with the outside world.
+I'm going to write a series on rpc infrastructure: how to set up an ecosystem of servers, have them talk to each other via rpc, and have them interact with the outside world.

 everything will be written in ocaml.
 I'll assume knowledge of the code in [rpc-infrastructure](https://github.com/tkoukpari/rpc-infrastructure).